quantumcore/remote_hacker_probe/README.md

 - The Server is coded in Java meaning it is Cross Platform!
 It will run anywhere in a Java Runtime Environment (JRE).
 - Event Logging.
 - High Speed File Upload / Download.
-- 24/7 Support and Assistance.
-- Free Updates and Access to custom DLL Payloads.

 ### Main Features :